ZEBAS204/I-GEN/CONTRIBUTING.md

 This little script will append any console message directly into the body as an ordered list as a replacement of the missing console.

+## Running Tests

+We use a combination of smoke and unit tests to check the basic functionality of the application quickly and ensure that the major features are working as expected.

+Each test of the vital components of the application is under the `src/__tests__` directory.
+These tests are being powered by [Vitest](https://vitest.dev/) + [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [jsdom](https://github.com/jsdom/jsdom) to emulate a web browser.
+The detailed config is inside the `vitest.config.js` file.

+- `npm run test` by default runs every test.
+-
+- `npm run test [path]` runs tests in specific path or file.

+- `npm run test:ui` runs all tests and open a UI to view and interact with the tests (`http://localhost:51204/__vitest__/`)

+- `npm run coverage` output tests coverage reports (c8 is required: `npm i -D c8`)

 ## Pull Request Guidelines

 - Checkout a topic branch from a base branch (e.g. `master`), and merge back against that branch.